R3nthgar/renthgars-surveys/README.md

 ## Getting Started

-This project uses Firestore to store it's data.
+This project uses Firestore to store its data.

 To continue using Firestore, [http://localhost:3000](create a database).
 Once you've done that, you need a service account and private key. [https://console.cloud.google.com/iam-admin/serviceaccounts](Go to IAM & admin > Service accounts) in the Google Cloud console.
 Generate a new private key and save the JSON file.
 Then create a new .env file and set the following environmental variables: